canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 ## How to use a method?

 You have already used `Func`, if you have used LINQ.
 But, in general, you use them as _lambda expressions_.
 A lambda expression is an anonymous method.
-It’s a shorthand notation to write a method without a name and the parameter types.
+It’s a shorthand notation to write a method without a name and only the parameter types.

 For example: Find the employees who have worked for more than ten years.